yandex/porto/porto.md

     Backend *overlay* use layers directly.

-    Backend *squash* expects here path to a single squashfs image.
+    Backend *squash* expects path to a squashfs image as top-layer.

     Other backends copy layers' files into volume during construction.